Letter Combinations of a Phone Number [Solution]

 - Since each digit can map to up to

-letters, and we make recursive calls for each possible letter, the time complexity is O(4^n
+4letters, and we make recursive calls for each possible letter, the time complexity is O(4^n), wherenis the length of the input digits string.

 Space Complexity: